howtomakeaturn/tempfornow/README.md

 Design philosophy for theme system:
-* Provide enough flexibility for developers/designers to do what they want
-* Not favor for switchable theme system.
+* Provide enough flexibility for developers/designers to do what they want jNot favor for switchable theme system.
 (It results in strong conventions on the CMS.)

+# Advanced
+Don't wanna just a CMS, and don't wanna create 'Modules' at all?
+Just put your stuff in 'app/' folder and develop like a normal Laravel project!
+Nawiat won't get in your way!

 # TODO
 * Facades for Modules